Excel Data Forms: The Hidden Hero of Productivity

 The problem with using the default data entry method is that it’s easy to lose sight of your target.
 You also have to navigate to the next row.
 An Excel form can solve these issues.

-What is an Excel Data Form?
+What are Excel Data Forms?

-A data form is simply a modal dialog box with the fields for one record.
-The form sits on top of your Excel spreadsheet.
+A data form is a modal dialog box with the fields for one record.
+The form sits on top of your Excel worksheet.
 It allows you to enter up to 32 fields per record on a cell-by-cell basis.
 On the right side, you have a series of navigation buttons and functional buttons.
 You might think of it as an on-screen form or template designed for data entry.

-• The form isolates one record or row.
+• The form isolates one record.

 • Your orientation is vertical, not horizontal.